Academic Integrity Resources

 - referring it to the Provost as above.

 In some circumstances, the SGS Dean may determine the outcome of the matter at a later date.
-The Code

 These guidelines are primarily concerned with allegations of academic misconduct involving graduate students which can be resolved at the decanal level using the Divisional Procedures (see C.i. of the Code).
 All matters can potentially progress to the University Tribunal Procedures (and students have a right to pursue those procedures), but the Divisional Procedures exist to offer a resolution which is less burdensome in many ways, for both the University and students.
 As such, the Divisional procedures do not describe a formal adversarial process.